rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

 As before, the linear system :eq:`linear-sys` has non-trivial solutions only when the determinant of :math:`\mS` vanishes.
-Thus, GYRE finds eigenvalues of the oscillation equation by solving the characteristic equation
+Thus, :program:`gyre` finds eigenvalues of the oscillation equation by solving the characteristic equation

 .. math::